-Practically speaking - always protect what you cannot afford to loose
+Practically speaking - always protect what you cannot afford to lose

-Meet Leanne and Jenni: corporate professionals who, like most Australians, rely upon their weekly wages to maintain their lifestyle.
+Meet Amber and Jenni: corporate professionals who, like most Australians, rely upon their weekly wages to maintain their lifestyle.

 Leanne had a back injury that over time deteriorated into a herniated disk in her lower back and she needed to claim upon her income protection insurance.

 This is how Leanne's income protection was useful in three different ways;

 - While needing to work part time with reduced hours due to the injury, her income protection insurance helped cover the part time loss of wages.